Before reading this Webull review, ask yourself a couple questions:

 What features does Webull offer?

-This is the main reason to use Webull over other zero fee brokerages such as Robinhood.
+The features that Webull offers is probably the biggest reason to choose them over other zero-fee brokerages such as Robinhood.

 As stated above, Webull offers a truly impressive amount of advanced features.
 While they won’t always match some of the features old heavyweight brokerages like E-Trade can boast, they are extremely competitive in the new age, low fee, simple to use world of online brokerages.